 Who we share your personal data with

-Surrey District and Borough Councils, Department for Levelling Up, Housing and Communities (DLUHC), Disclosure and Barring Service, Home Office, Police.
+Surrey District and Borough Councils, Department for Levelling Up, Housing and Communities (DLUHC), Disclosure and Barring Service, Home Office, Police and relevant internal teams within Surrey County Council.
 Anonymised data will be shared with Health and Education for the purposes of planning.

 Retention of data

 Current Data Sharing Agreement with DLUHC is 12 months.
 Personal data collected by us and data provided to us by DLUHC will be kept for as long as is required to complete suitability checks and will then be securely deleted.
 For our retention policy please see Emergency Planning data retention schedule.